Here's what to expect when attending Barcelona Pride in 2024, including all the best parties and where to stay while visiting.

 Vaccinations: The CDC recommends that all travellers to Spain should be up to date with routine vaccinations for measles, mumps, rubella, chickenpox etc. You may also need vaccinations for Hepatitis A, B and rabies, if you will be traveling further from Barcelona, so make sure to check with your doctor or health nurse before you go.

-Tipping culture: Spain has a very good minimum wage system, so you don't need to leave a tip in Barcelona unless you feel like rewarding really good service.
+Tipping culture: Spain has a very good minimum wage system, so you don't need to leave a tip in Barcelona unless you feel like rewarding excellent service.
 If you feel that you received exceptional service then you can tip 5-10% of your bill, but it's not expected and locals don't usually tip.

 Internet access: There are public WiFi hotspots throughout Barcelona, keep an eye out for the blue signs with the white W on them.
-They only work from 8am to 10pm though so if you know that you'll need to be more connected then you might like to bring a portable WiFi device with you.

 Accommodation: For more accommodation options in Barcelona, we always recommend checking out Booking.com to see what's available at the best prices.
 They have excellent choices, and many of the listings come with free cancellation if needed.
 Their online customer support is also outstanding and available 24/7.